-The objectives of this Intellectual Property (IP) Policy are:
+The objectives of this Intellectual Property (hereafter IP) Policy (hereafter Policy) are:

-- 1. To encourage any member of Tyndale University College & Seminary who may have created or discovered IP to share that property with the public in a manner that is beneficial to the member and to the mission of Tyndale; - 2.
-To determine the ownership of IP created by members of Tyndale; - 3.
-To clearly outline the obligation for costs in the development of IP and the division of revenues derived from such IP; and - 4.
+- a.
+To encourage any member of Tyndale University College & Seminary (hereafter Tyndale) who may have created or discovered IP to share that property with the public in a manner that is beneficial to the member and to the mission of Tyndale; - b.
+To determine the ownership of IP created by members of Tyndale; - c.
+To clearly outline the obligation for costs in the development of IP and the division of revenues derived from such IP; and - d.
 To provide for the rights and obligations of Tyndale and its members in relation to IP.

-The meaning of the following terms pertains specifically to this Policy:
+The meaning of the following terms pertain specifically to this Policy:

-Author means any member of Tyndale's faculty staff, or administration and any student of Tyndale (student) who creates, writes or discovers any IP.
+Author means members of Tyndale's faculty staff, or administration, students of Tyndale (student) and third parties (e.g. visitors and contractors) who create, write or discover any IP.